gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

     - Size: Leave the remaining space as it is to be used for the root partition.
     - Type for the new partition: Select "Logical".
     - Location for the new partition: Select "Beginning of this space".
-    - Use as: Select "Ext4 journaling file system".
+    - Select "Ext4 journaling file system".
     - Mount point: Select "/".
 3. Click "OK" to create the partition.